Ly0n/awesome-robotic-tooling/README.md

 * [AutoCore simulation](https://github.com/autowarefoundation/) - Provides test environment for Autoware and still during early development, contents below may changed during updates.
 * [fields-ignition](https://github.com/azazdeaz/fields-ignition) - Generate random crop fields for Ignition Gazebo.
 * [Unity-Robotics-Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub) - Central repository for tools, tutorials, resources, and documentation for robotic simulation in Unity.
+* [BlueSky](https://github.com/TUDelft-CNS-ATM/bluesky) - The goal of BlueSky is to provide everybody who wants to visualize, analyze or simulate air traffic with a tool to do so without any restrictions, licenses or limitations.

 ## Electronics and Mechanics